cea-hpc/modules/doc/source/module.rst

  current shell session for the duration of either the module command or the module shell initialization script.
 Only applies to Bourne Shell (sh) and its derivatives.

+**MODULES_TERM_BACKGROUND**

+ Inform Modules of the terminal background color to determine if the color set for dark background or the color set for light background should be used to color output in case no specific color set is defined with the **MODULES_COLORS** variable.
+Accepted values are **dark** and **light**.

 **MODULES_USE_COMPAT_VERSION**